 The easiest way to explore the glacier is by purchasing a tour at the shore excursion desk on your cruise ship or through a third-party shore excursion company.

 If you are booking through a tour company, admission to Mendenhall Glacier is typically included in the price.
-However, doing it on your own will cost $5 per person.
-Tickets can be purchased at the visitor’s center.
+Doing it on your own will cost $5 per person, and visitors 15 years old and below are free.
+You can also take advantage of their season pass for $15.

 Alternate Ways To Explore Mendenhall Glacier